Sufficient statistic: Fisher–Neyman factorization theorem

-i.e. the density ƒ can be factored into a product such that one factor, h, does not depend on θ and the other factor, which does depend on θ, depends on x only through T(x).
-A general proof of this was given by Halmos and Savage and the theorem is sometimes referred to as the Halmos-Savage factorization theorem.
+i.e., the density ƒ can be factored into a product such that one factor, h, does not depend on θ and the other factor, which does depend on θ, depends on x only through T(x).
+A general proof of this was given by Halmos and Savage and the theorem is sometimes referred to as the Halmos–Savage factorization theorem.
 The proofs below handle special cases, but an alternative general proof along the same lines can be given.
+In many simple cases the probability density function is fully specified by $\theta$ and $T(x)$, and $h(x)=1$ (see Examples).